girlfriend-technology/magnet-links-extension/README.md

 ![icon][icon]

 Tired of seeing "Safari cannot open the page because the address is invalid." alerts when you try to open a magnet link?
-This Safari extension helps by adjusting the links to go through Put.io
+This Safari extension helps by adjusting the links to go through Put.io, to your clipboard, or to any URL you want.

+You know how urls start with http:// or https://?
+Well, some start with `magnet:` and by default most devices do not know how to handle this.
+Magnet Links lets you choose how you want these urls handled.

-This is not affiliated with Put.io
+This app is not affiliated with Put.io

 ## Download